AlexanderMac/bobr/README.md

 # Options

-* bowerConfig - a path to `bower` configuration file, default is `./bower.json`.
+* `bowerConfig` - a path to bower configuration file, default is `./bower.json`.
-* browserExternalFile - a path to a file with your own modules, concatenates with result `bower` modules, after run `bobr`.
+* `browserExternalFile` - a path to a file with your own modules, concatenates with result bower modules, after run bobr.

 ## License